-Mitral valve replacement is a surgical treatment for a damaged mitral valve, which functions to allow blood to flow between the left atrium and the left ventricle of the heart.
+Mitral valve replacement is a surgical cardiology treatment for a damaged mitral valve, which functions to allow blood to flow between the left atrium and the left ventricle of the heart.
 During this valve procedure, a surgeon replaces the old valve with a new one to help your heart work better.
 Mitral valve replacement prevents complications and relieves symptoms of mitral valve disease.

-If you’d like to learn more about Dignity Health Heart and Vascular Institute of Greater Sacramento’s expertise in mitral valve replacement in Sacramento region, the first step is to Find a Dignity Health Doctor.
+If you’d like to learn more about Dignity Health Heart and Vascular Institute of Greater Sacramento’s expertise in mitral valve replacement in Sacramento region, the first step is to Find a Dignity Health Cardiology Doctor.

-Your doctor may refer you to a cardiac surgeon for mitral valve replacement to determine if the procedure would be right for you.
+Your doctor may refer you to a cardiovascular surgeon for mitral valve replacement to determine if the procedure would be right for you.
 It depends on several factors, including existing medical conditions and birth defects.

 Two conditions that cause mitral valve disease are: